 Although they are affordable, sandals made of rubber and plastic have an enormous drawback.
 These nonpermeable materials trap in heat and humidity to make your feet sweat more.
 In addition to causing discomfort, sandals which prohibit your feet from breathing increase your chances of developing a fungal infection like athlete’s foot.

 If you’re buying new sandals, try to select a pair made of a breathable material such as cotton, polyester, rayon, lycra or polypropylene.
 You’ll be rewarded with much cooler and happier feet!

 If you’re suffering from a foot or ankle condition that can be blamed on bad sandals or any other cause, then the passionate podiatrists of TC Foot & Ankle Clinic are available to see you right away.
-We welcome you to contact us today to schedule a visit at one of our convenient locations in Golden Valley and Woodbury, Minnesota!
+We welcome you to contact us today to schedule a visit at our convenient location in Golden Valley, Minnesota!